ionicsolutions/aws-lambda-wasmtime/experiments/python/README.md

-# Passing values between Python and WebAssembly
+# Passing values between Python and WebAssembly modules

 This is a hands-on exploration of invoking WebAssembly functions from Python and transferring data back and forth using only basic WASI.